Illonyx/YatzySheetManager/README.md

 Some informations about the rules are available when clicking on Info button.

 Future improvements :
+- Fix "preferences" color from black to white
 - Allow the users to include and import their own rules in the application

 ## Installing the project

 **For customers** : installation link will be included for MAC and Windows users.

-**For devs** : project has been developed in Java 17 with Maven, Java FX, Scenebuilder and IntelliJ.
+**For devs** : project has been developed in Java 21 with Maven, Java FX, Scenebuilder and IntelliJ.
 Project can be launched with the command **maven compile javafx:run**